 I still have a Philips 212 turntable that I bought new around 1974.
-This turntable is a bit of a classic from the heyday of affordable, but high quality, Hi-Fi gear.
+This turntable is a classic from the heyday of affordable, but high quality, Hi-Fi gear.

 Over the years, my 212 developed all the ailments familiar to owners of these machines.
 The main power switch failed, and then the touch buttons stopped working.
 This post details my repair/modification project.

 To be blunt, the circuit has not aged well over the decades.
-I’m sure those Philips designers were clever guys in 1971, but a design rule I learned early on is that circuit robustness is inversely proportional to the number of trim pots.
+I’m sure those Philips designers were clever chaps in 1971, but a design rule I learned early on is that circuit robustness is inversely proportional to the number of trim pots.
 The 212 has five trim-pot tweaks under the hood.
 I’m an old “analog” guy, so the decision to give up on the original circuit was not made lightly.
-Maybe this design made sense in 1971, but the more I stared at the circuit, a voice in my head became louder, telling that a little micro-controller could run the entire machine in its sleep.
+I have no doubt this design made sense in 1971, but the more I stared at the circuit, a voice in my head became louder, telling me that a little micro-controller could run the entire machine in its sleep.

 The Philips 212 schematic and service manual are linked here: philips_ga212_sm

 Almost everything on controller board can be replaced by a micro-controller.
 I used an Arduino Uno clone from Adafruit called the Metro Mini.

 Schematics, board files and Arduino code can be found at: https://github.com/lens42/Philips-212-turntable-arduino-based-controller